 The Privy Council and the Prime Minister’s Office

 One of the oldest political institutions in Canada, the Privy Council was originally a group of wise men recruited by the colonial governor to help him run the show.
 During the 19th century, as proper parliamentary institutions were gradually introduced, the council effectively fractured into two parts.
-In order to give his government greater democratic legitimacy, the governor began appointing more and more elected politicians to the Council, and this faction eventually became the cabinet we know today (with the prime minister eventually replacing the governor himself).
+In order to give his government greater democratic legitimacy, the governor began appointing more and more elected politicians to the Council, and this faction eventually became the cabinet we know today (with the prime minister eventually replacing the governor himself as leader).
 Everyone else who got into the Privy Council — the rich landowners, the prime minister’s friends, the lesser nobility, etc — were now just symbolic, much like the folks in the Senate.
 Today, the Canadian Privy Council is an incredibly large body of men and women consisting of about 30 cabinet ministers and around 400 symbolic members, most of whom are old cabinet ministers who were appointed-for-life by past PMs.
 As a formal body, it meets almost never and does almost nothing.

 The staff of the Privy Council remains important and powerful, however, and the modern Privy Council Office (PCO) is the highest-ranking bureaucratic department in the land.
 Employing over 500 people, it is the agency charged with advising and supporting the prime minister of Canada, and coordinating the actions of all other cabinet departments under his agenda and leadership.
 The head of the PCO is known as the Clerk of the Privy Council, and serves as one of the PM’s closest and most trusted advisers.